-- Design supports for multiple raceways, including comprehensive engineering analysis by a qualified professional engineer, using performance requirements below. - Design supports for multiple raceways capable of supporting combined weight of supported systems and its content. - Design equipment supports and components. - c.
+- 2. Design supports for multiple raceways, including comprehensive engineering analysis by a qualified professional engineer, using performance requirements below. - Design supports for multiple raceways capable of supporting combined weight of supported systems and its content. - Design equipment supports capable of supporting combined operating weight of supported equipment and connected systems and components. - c.
 Rated Strength: Adequate in tension, shear, and pullout force to resist maximum loads calculated or imposed for this Project, with a minimum structural safety factor of five times the applied force. - d.
 Design supports for seismic restraint loading according to International Building Code Site Class, Use Group or Building Category and the Office of Statewide Planning and Development for the State of California. - 3.
 Coordinate size and location of concrete bases.
 Cast anchor bolt inserts into bases.